List of Shameless (American TV series) characters: Officer Arthur Tipping

 Officer Arthur Tipping (Joshua Malina) appears in season 11 as Carl Gallagher's partner in the Chicago PD.
 Initially, Tipping is conflict avoidant, which causes tension between him and Carl.
 After suffering a massive heart attack, he returns to the force much more willing to take on dangerous assignments.
 He becomes impressed with Carl's dedication to being a meter maid, and the two become good friends.
 In the season finale, they consider buying the Alibi Room and turning it into a bar for cops.

 Officer Leesie Jane

 Officer Leesie Jane (Toks Olagundoye) is Carl's policing mentor appearing in episode "Frances Francis Franny Frank", utilising professionally questionable policing methods such as using a machete to scare a shoplifting suspect and letting him run away unharmed.
 Jane mentions having served in Iraq and she disappears in episode "NIMBY".

 Aunt Ginger

 Aunt Ginger (Gloria LeRoy) was a character that appeared in the episodes, "Aunt Ginger" and "Summer Loving".
 She is an old woman who was taken from the elders home that Veronica works at.
 She was used to throw off an Office of Inspector General worker named Abby Ruggiero after she came to the Gallagher home suspecting that they were cashing Ginger's checks without her consent.

-Peggy Gallagher

-Peggy Gallagher (Louise Fletcher) also known as 'Grammy', was the formidable mother of Frank and matriarch of the Gallagher family.
-Her actions in the Gallagher and Jackson households make her one of the two main antagonists of season 2.